Aggressive or defensive investing: find the strategy that suits you

 4

-What is offensive investing?
+What is aggressive investing?

 What is defensive investing?